-- Assignments must be submitted through Canvas unless otherwise arranged and approved by the instructor. - Discussion Threads, Reply Posts, Reflection Papers, Assignments, and Exams are due on the dates listed on the syllabus/course schedule or as scheduled by the instructor of this course.
-Late Discussion Threads, Reply Posts, Reflection Papers, Assignments, and Exams will have an automatic 10% deducted from the total.
+- Assignments must be submitted through Canvas unless otherwise arranged and approved by the instructor. - Reflection Papers, Assignments, and Exams are due on the dates listed on the syllabus/course schedule or as scheduled by the instructor of this course.
+Late Reflection Papers, Assignments, and Exams will have an automatic 10% deducted from the total.
+The last date possible for submitting any outstanding work is December 7, 2022 - Extra Credit: There are no extra credit assignments planned for this course.